Lady Spartans blank Lady Thunderbirds

-To end a three game losing streak, the Salida High School girls’ soccer team annihilated the visiting Rye Lady Thunderbolts Saturday 10-0.
+Ending a three-game losing streak, the Salida High School girls’ soccer team annihilated the visiting Rye Lady Thunderbolts 10-0 Saturday.

-The game started strong for the Lady Spartans, who scored two goals by juniors Julz Anch and Hayden Bevington in the first ten minutes.
+The game started strong for the Lady Spartans, who scored two goals by juniors Julz Anch and Hayden Bevington in the first 10 minutes.

 “We were on the front foot right from the beginning,” coach Heidi Slaymaker said.